 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras cannot only take still pictures, but also record videos.
 The A7 indeed provides for movie recording, while the 1000D does not.
 The highest resolution format that the A7 can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 has an electronic viewfinder (2400k dots), while the 1000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A7 offers a wider field of view (100%) than the one in the 1000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A7 has a higher magnification (0.71x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1000D and Sony A7 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1000D has one, while the A7 does not.
 While the built-in flash of the 1000D is not very powerful, it can at times be useful as a fill-in light.

 The 1000D writes its imaging data to SDHC cards, while the A7 uses SDXC or Memory Stick PRO Duo cards.
 The A7 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1000D cannot take advantage of Ultra High Speed SD cards.